-- 111. Writing Systems The structure and function of writing systems, with emphasis on a comparison of East Asian writing systems (Chinese, Japanese, Korean) to Western alphabetic systems.
+111. Writing Systems The structure and function of writing systems, with emphasis on a comparison of East Asian writing systems (Chinese, Japanese, Korean) to Western alphabetic systems.
 Topics covered include classification of writing systems, historical development, diffusion and borrowing of writing systems, and comparison with non-writing symbol systems.
-6 credits, SS; SI, Not offered in 2011-2012 - 237.
-Tao of Wisdom in Asian Literature We will enter the poetic and philosophical world formed by Lao Tzu's Tao Te Ching, Gibran's Prophet, Tagore's Stray Birds, and other masterpieces by Asian as well as some Western thinkers in the same spiritual world.
+6 credits, SS; SI, Not offered in 2012-2013

+237. Tao of Wisdom in Asian Literature We will enter the poetic and philosophical world formed by Lao Tzu's Tao Te Ching, Gibran's Prophet, Tagore's Stray Birds, and other masterpieces by Asian as well as some Western thinkers in the same spiritual world.
 These writers have found a common way by which liberty, health, and joy may be shaped through words and images.
 Together we will find the beauty hidden in the mysteries of nature and the wisdom in daily life.
 We will also do some mental practices, such as Taichi and meditation, to appreciate the hidden beauty and to improve our wisdom.
-6 credits, AL; LA, IS, Not offered in 2011-2012 - 260.
-Historical Linguistics Concepts and techniques of historical linguistics, especially methods used in the discovery of family relationships between languages and the reconstruction of ancestral forms.
-Other topics include grammatical, semantic, and lexical change, processes of sound change, language contact, and the use of linguistic evidence in cultural reconstruction.
+6 credits, AL; LA, IS, Spring-Q. Zhao reconstruction.
 In addition to the more familiar Indo-European languages, data will come from Western Pacific and Australian languages, and especially East Asian languages.
 Prerequisite: previous experience in linguistics or instructor's permission.
-6 credits, SS; SI, Winter-M. Hansell
+6 credits, SS; SI, Not offered in 2012-2013